Teachers are not infallible; teachers make mistakes.

 If you’re a teacher who cares about doing a good job, if you care about your students’ success and well-being, you’re going to be okay.

-You, dedicated teacher, deserve to forgive yourself and remember that you’re not alone.
+Teachers make mistakes, but you, dedicated teacher, deserve to forgive yourself and remember you’re not alone.

 Additional Teacher Resources